 This article is going to be interesting to you if one of these points applies:

 Great, you are still reading!
 You might notice that spreadsheets are sometimes being used for things that they have not been made for.
 A few of those things could be project planning, todo lists, a complete CRM or product inventory.
 When making these things you will notice that it becomes too complex for a spreadsheet.
-This mainly has to do with the fact that you can't make relations.
+This mainly has to do with the fact that you can’t make relations.
 Lets say you are making a project planning and want to know which team member is going to work is which task.
 You need to make a relation with the team member and the task.
-It becomes especially difficult if you also want to group these tasks in sprints or milestones and if you have customers which can have different projects.
+It becomes especially difficult if you also want to workspace these tasks in sprints or milestones and if you have customers that can have different projects.
 Imagine doing this with a spreadsheet, keeping everything clear and organised while collaborating with your team members.
 We also think this is very hard!

 This is where a relational database comes in.
-The name already suggests, this is software made specifically for creating relations between things (team members, tasks, groups, sprints).
+The name already suggests, this is software made specifically for creating relations between things (team members, tasks, workspaces, sprints).
 These things are actually tables and can hold all kinds of information.
 The same type of table that you insert in your text editor.
 The only difference is that every column only accepts a value of a predefined format.
 This might sound complicated, but is not.
 If that format is for example a price, a number with two decimal places after the dot or comma, then it is only possible to enter prices in the column.
 Anything else will be rounded or deemed invalid.
 A column could also for example also be a small peace of text indicating the name of team member.

 If you are working with a spreadsheet you are probably making tables almost every time.
 The only difference is that with a spreadsheet you can enter any type of data in every cell.
 This makes your data unstructured and unpredictable.
-The reason why almost every website, app or other form of software uses a relation database to store all the information is that it works very well.
-The good news is that you don't need to be a software developer to build a relational database.
+The reason why almost every website, app or other form of software uses a relational database to store all the information is that it works very well.
+The good news is that you don’t need to be a software developer to build a relational database.
 There are online tools like Baserow and Airtable, which are spreadsheet and database hybrids, they run in your browser and you can use them without any technical experience.
 If you know how to work with a spreadsheet you can easily start with these tools as they will look familiar to you.

 To give you an even better idea of how to use a no-code tool like Baserow or Airtable we going to cover every step you need to in order to build your own project management database.
 You might want to build something else, but this is just to get a grasp of the possibilities.
 After this tutorial you will be able to build anything you like.
-In this tutorial we are going to use Baserow instead of Airtable because this is open source software and that will come with lots of advantages in the future.
+We are going to use Baserow instead of Airtable because this is open source software and that will come with lots of advantages in the future.
 Read more about the differences between Baserow and Airtable here.
 Even though the interface looks a little bit different the principles of a relational database are the same, so you should also be able to follow the steps also with Airtable because there are lots of similarities.

 In order to start using Baserow you need to create an account on their website at https://baserow.io.
 You can do that by clicking on the “Register” button in the top right corner.
 Here you will see a small form that you need to fill out.
 After doing so you will immediately be presented with all your databases.
 Of course you have not yet created one, but for example purposes they have automatically created “YOUR_NAME’s company” database.
 You can click on it which will bring you to the first, customers, table.
 If you click on one of the cells you will see that it works similar to a spreadsheet.
 Try to edit some data, it will feel familiar.

 Luckily for us we already have two tables that fit our needs perfectly, customers and projects.
-But for our use case we are going to be needing 3 more tables, one to store our team members in, one for the tasks and of course the milestones.
-You can add those tables by clicking on the "+ Create table" button in the left sidebar.
-Once have created them you can open the "Team members" by clicking on it in the left sidebar.
+But for our use case we are going to be needing 3 additional tables, one to store our team members in, one for the tasks and of course the milestones.
+You can add those tables by clicking on the “+ Create table” button in the left sidebar.
+Once have created them you can open the “Team members” by clicking on it in the left sidebar.
 You will notice that there are 3 columns (or fields as they are called in Baserow).
 Only one of them will be useful for this use case which is the name.
-The other two can be deleted by clicking on the small arrow pointing downwards next to the field name and then on the "Delete field" button.
+The other two can be deleted by clicking on the small arrow pointing downwards next to the field name and then on the “Delete field” button.
 For a team member we might want to store a job title.
-We can do that by creating another field via the "+" button next to all the fields.
+We can do that by creating another field via the “+” button next to all the fields.

 If all of that worked out you will have a basic idea of how to manage tables and columns/fields.
-In line with building our project management database we are going to work in the task part, please switch to that table and remove the "Notes" and "Active" field.
-You should only have the first "Name" field left.
+In line with building our project management database we are going to work on the task part, please switch to that table and remove the “Notes” and “Active” fields.
+You should only have the first “Name” field left.
 At the beginning of this guide we talked about making relations between tables.
-There is a field that allows you to make these relations, it is called the "Link row field".
+There is a field that allows you to make these relations, it is called the “Link to table” field.
 If you choose that field type while creating a field, a second option appears where you can choose another table.
-Because a task belongs to a certain project we are going to make a relation with the "Projects table.".
+Because a task belongs to a certain project we are going to make a relation with the “Projects table.”.
 Once you have done that you will notice that if you click on a newly created cell you see a small plus button.
-By clicking on it you can choose a row from the "Projects" table and by doing so you are making a relation.
+By clicking on it you can choose a row from the “Projects” table and by doing so you are making a relation.
 You have now linked two rows to each other.
-It appears not to be making sense because you have for example linked the row "Tesla" to the row "Tesla" of the projects table, but once you rename the "Tesla" row in the tasks table to something like "Create self driving software" it will immediately start to make sense.
+It appears not to be making sense because you have for example linked the row “Tesla” to the row “Tesla” of the projects table, but once you rename the “Tesla” row in the tasks table to something like “Create self driving software” it will immediately start to make sense.